The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-AthenaC/README.md

 > Like a stack of books, screens are stacked on top of each other.
 You can move forward by pushing screens and go back by popping the top screen.
 >
-> - `createStackNavigator`: To make a stack navigation (the "book stack" metaphor).
-It gives you a Navigator component that holds all your stack screens.
+> - `createStackNavigator`: Stack Navigator component to hold all your stack screens.
 >
 > ```js
 > const Stack = createStackNavigator();